sajeev505/sql_agent/README.md

 # AI Powered SQL Query Generator

-An intelligent application that converts natural language questions into SQL queries using OpenAI's GPT models, with a FastAPI backend and Streamlit frontend.
+An intelligent application that converts natural language questions into SQL queries using Google's Gemini AI, with a FastAPI backend and Streamlit frontend.

 ## 🚀 Features